 5. Using AutoHotKey as a Number Pad

 If you want a built-in solution that doesn’t require an on-screen keyboard or a laptop, AutoHotKey is a great solution.
-If you’re not familiar with the app, check out our introduction to AHK (and download some cool scripts while you’re at it).
+If you’re not familiar with the app, check out our quick AutoHotkey guide for beginners.

 Here’s a script that will let you use the Caps Lock key to send your number keys as numeric keypad keys: